We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, individual preferences and health needs may play a role in whether a soft mattress is beneficial to sleep quality.
-Research and testing different mattresses can help a person decide whether a soft mattress will suit them.
+Researching and testing different mattresses can help a person decide whether a soft mattress will suit them.

 Below, you can find seven options for soft mattresses.

 This innerspring mattress features active wire support that runs down the center of the mattress.
 This design is meant to help with spinal alignment.

 The Euro pillow top offers contouring and cushioning.
 This supports the shoulders, back, and hips, helping to relieve pressure at these points.

 The Saatva’s coils allow airflow, which should help regulate sleeping temperature.
 The model also has strong edge support to make it easy to get in and out of bed.